 If you need support and information:

-RISE Programs offers free legal resources and support to people 16 years old and older who have experienced sexual violence or workplace sexual harassment.
+RISE Program offers free legal resources and support to people 16 years old and older who have experienced sexual or intimate partner violence or workplace sexual harassment.

 Email: firstname.lastname@example.org , Phone or text: 902-218-6143